- How could my estimate change over time?

 How does AncestryDNA predict the regions in my DNA Story?

-Your DNA Story includes regions based on two different scientific processes: the AncestryDNA reference panel and Genetic Communities™.
+Your DNA Story includes regions based on two different scientific processes: the AncestryDNA reference panel and Genetic Communities™ technology.

-Genetic Communities are groups of AncestryDNA members who are most likely connected because they share fairly recent ancestors who came from the same region or culture.
-These groups identify areas where your ancestors may have lived more recently.
-Regions with a dotted circle are based on Genetic Communities.
+Our Genetic Communities technology identifies groups of AncestryDNA members who are most likely connected because they share fairly recent ancestors who came from the same region or culture.
+These communities show areas where your ancestors may have lived more recently.
+Regions with a dotted circle are based on these communities.

 DNA analysis is cutting-edge science.
-Genetic Communities are an example of that.
-We didn't use data from them in earlier versions of ethnicity estimates because that data didn't exist yet!
-Genetic Communities were actually discovered by AncestryDNA scientists only after millions of people had taken the AncestryDNA test.
-As scientific methods continue to advance and we get more data, your estimate could change.Back to Top
+Our Genetic Communities technology is an example of that.
+We didn't include communities in earlier versions of ethnicity estimates because that data didn't exist yet!
+They were actually discovered by AncestryDNA scientists only after hundreds of thousands of people had taken the AncestryDNA test.
+As scientific methods continue to advance and we get more data, your estimate could change further.Back to Top

 Why are there regions in my ethnicity estimate that a family member doesn't have?

-First, because DNA inheritance is random, your results won't match a family member's exactly.
+Because DNA inheritance is random, your results won't match a family member's exactly.
+(Read more about inheritance patterns.)Back to Top

 Why did some of my percentages change so drastically?